 First Landing Cross

-At the north end of Virginia Beach, the present-day granite First Landing Cross was placed in 1935 to commemorate the 1607 landing of English settlers who sailed across the Atlantic Ocean on three small ships: the Discovery, the Susan Constant, and the Godspeed.
-Upon landing, the settlers from the London Company erected a cross on the newly-anointed Cape Henry in gratitude of God and to affirm England’s claim to the area.
-After exploring several days, they up the James River and established the first permanent settlement in the new world at Jamestown.
-Today, the monument is a registered national landmark.
+Placed in 1935 at the north end of Virginia Beach, the granite First Landing Cross commemorates the 1607 landing of English settlers who sailed across the Atlantic Ocean on three small ships: Discovery, Susan Constant and Godspeed.
+Upon landing, the settlers from the London Company erected a cross on the newly-anointed Cape Henry in gratitude to God and to affirm England’s claim to the area.
+After exploring several days, they went up the James River and established the first permanent settlement in the new world, Jamestown.
+Today, the monument is a registered National Landmark.

 Mount Trashmore Park

-The world-renowned Mount Trashmore Park encompasses 165-acres and is comprised of two man-made mountains, two lakes, two playgrounds, a skatepark and vert ramp, and multi-use paths.
-The main mountain, Mt Trashmore, now 60 feet in height and 800 feet long, was created by compacting layers of solid waste and clean soil.
-Recognized for its environmental feat, this former landfill features a water-wise garden that boasts xeriscaping, where you can enjoy a beautiful garden that requires minimal water.
+Head Inland for a visit to the world-renowned Mount Trashmore Park, encompassing 165 acres and consisting of two man-made mountains, two lakes, two playgrounds, a skatepark and vert ramp and multi-use paths.
+The main mountain, Mount Trashmore, now 60 feet in height and 800 feet long, was created by compacting layers of solid waste and clean soil.
+Recognized for its environmental feat, this former landfill features a water-wise garden that uses xeriscaping, where you can enjoy a beautiful garden that requires minimal water.